Per-Bundle Statistical Limits and Learned-Prior Inversion in Multiplexed X-ray Imaging, with Application to Temporal CT: Prior mismatch: cross-dataset degradation

-With both SGS and PIS results established, the V2/V4 competition resolves cleanly as a function of prior richness: \begin{itemize} \item \emph{PIS (rich anatomical prior):} V2 wins everywhere except bin~9.
-The joint prior benefits endpoints and middle path simultaneously, including providing endpoint information unavailable to any classical estimator. \item \emph{SGS (concentrated but geometrically simple prior):} V4 wins bins~1--7.
-The phantom prior encodes no useful endpoint information, so the analytically locked V4 endpoints outperform V2's noisier learned ones.
-V4 bias is essentially zero throughout (max $0.018$), while V2 shows $-0.094$ at bin~8. \item \emph{Both datasets:} V4 $x_2$ prediction is nearly identical regardless of endpoint quality (V4-A $\approx$ V4-B, $\leq2\%$), confirming that $x_2$ accuracy is driven entirely by the learned prior, not by the endpoint inputs. \end{itemize}
+The competition between the full joint network (V2) and the endpoint-locked ablation (V4) resolves as a function of prior richness.
+On PIS (rich anatomical prior) V2 wins at every bin except~9: the joint prior benefits the endpoints and the middle path simultaneously.
+On SGS (concentrated but geometrically simple) V4 wins bins~1--7: the phantom prior encodes no useful endpoint information, so V4's analytically locked endpoints beat V2's noisier learned ones (V4 bias $\leq0.018$ throughout; V2 shows $-0.094$ at bin~8).
+On both datasets V4's $x_2$ estimate is nearly independent of endpoint quality (the two endpoint variants of V4 agree to within $2\%$), confirming that middle-path accuracy is driven by the learned prior rather than the endpoint inputs.